D2R-Gimli/TinyMod/README.md

 # Instructions
 **Download the latest release and unzip it.
 Check the README file with the install instructions.**
+7zip is recommended - alot of files in the mod (https://www.7-zip.org/)

 # What does this mod?
 * Blocks as many HD content of the game as possible while keep the gameplay functionality available